 interactive investor charges £19.99 per month for its SIPP account.
 This also gets you access to other products too, such as a stocks and shares ISA, a junior ISA and a trading account.

 interactive investor SIPP features

 You get a free trade each month with interactive investor, which you can use to buy or sell an investment.
 It’s got some ready-made funds and expert ideas to help you out, too.

 Best for help and resources: Hargreaves Lansdown

-Hargreaves Lansdown offers quite a lot of support to its customers.
-Whether you need a ready-made portfolio, a few ideas to get you started, or guidance over the phone.
+Hargreaves Lansdown offers quite a lot of support to its customers, regardless of whether you need a ready-made portfolio, a few ideas to get you started or guidance over the phone.